Prepping your new nappies

 - Hang covers/shells in the shade, or indoors.

 - Extensive dryer use will make the nappies a little thinner over time in the same way it does your clothes.
-If possible, just pop the inserts in the dryer rather than covers and shells to help extend their life.

 A last note, your nappies will thank you for being treated with a little TLC, remember they are re-usable not indestructible.